tyfon7/UIFixes/README.md

 # UI Fixes

-Quality of life improvments and fixes for SPT
+Quality of life improvements and fixes for SPT

 Tarkov is full of annoyances but we can fix them!
 Sometimes.